Sparse Shift Autoencoders for Identifying Concepts from Large Language Model Activations: Related work

 \textbf{Causal representation learning}.
 Finally, this paper builds on causal representation learning results that leverage sparsity constraints. \citet{ahuja2022weakly}, \citet{locatello2020weakly}, and \citet{brehmer2022weaklysupervisedcausalrepresentation} consider sparse latent perturbations and paired observations.
 In contrast, we focus on learning from multi-concept shifts. \citet{lachapelle2022disentanglement} focus on sparse interventions and sparse transitions in temporal settings, while \citet{lachapelle2023synergies}, \citet{layne2024sparsityregularizationtreestructuredenvironments}, \citet{xu2024sparsityprinciplepartiallyobservable}, and \citet{fumero2023leveragingsparsesharedfeature} leverage sparse dependencies between latents and tasks.
 In this paper, we adapt these assumptions and technical results for a novel setting: discovering steering vectors from LLM representations based on concept shift data.
-Although they do not leverage a sparsity constraint, the setting in \citet{rajendran2024learning} is the most similar to ours, aiming to recover linear subspaces that capture concepts from observations generated by a nonlinear mixing function.
-They leverage concept-conditional datasets to prove that these concept subspaces are identified up to linear transformations.
-In contrast, we focus on concept shifts, and propose a regularized objective that recovers them up to permutation and scaling, allowing for straightforward steering vector discovery.
+In work that is closest to ours, \citet{rajendran2024learning} recover linear subspaces that capture concepts up to linear transformations using concept-conditional datasets, and \citet{goyal2025causaldifferentiating} develop an identifiable contrastive learning approach to discover behavior-mediating concepts, but cannot extract steering vectors.
+In contrast, we focus on multi-concept shifts and how these lead to identifiable steering vectors.

+\textbf{Sparse coding and dictionary learning.} Classical dictionary learning provides identifiability guarantees under geometric constraints on the dictionary by leveraging properties such as the restricted isometry property (RIP) \citep{candes2005decodinglinearprogramming, baraniuk2008simple} and incoherence conditions \citep{donoho2003optimally, gribonval2015sample} (\cref{apx:dict-vs-ssae}).
+These assumptions ensure sparse codes are uniquely recoverable, but require approximately uncorrelated dictionary columns, an assumption which might not hold for LLM representations where concepts like truthfulness and harmlessness are intrinsically correlated.
+A further distinction is amortisation.
+Standard SAEs learn an encoder to approximate instance-wise sparse inference.
+Recent analysis \citep{oneill2025computeoptimalinferenceprovable} shows this introduces a provable amortisation gap: linear-nonlinear encoders cannot implement optimal sparse inference even when the dictionary is recoverable.